samkeen/todo_app_plus_mcp/docs/mcp_documentation.md

 ## MCP Implementation in Todo App Plus

-Our Todo App consists of three main components:
+Our Todo App consists of four main components:

 1. **FastAPI Backend** (`todo_api/`): The core API providing CRUD operations for todos
 2. **Flask UI Frontend** (`todo_ui/`): A web interface for humans to interact with todos
 3. **MCP Server** (`todo_mcp/`): An interface allowing AI assistants to interact with todos
+4. **Chat CLI** (`todo_chat/`): A command-line chat interface for interacting with the Todo app via Claude and MCP

 The MCP server acts as a bridge between AI assistants and the Todo database: